Turbo VPN is a mobile-only system based out of China.

 It’s $11.99 per month on a month-to-month basis.
 That’s steep comparatively.

-Sure, if you commit for a year it’s only $2.99 per month.
-However, you can use our NordVPN link to get the same price plus SO MUCH MORE.
-Like, protecting every device you own, access to over 4700 servers, and lightning-fast server speeds.
+Sure, if you commit for a year, it’s only $2.99 per month.
+However, you can use our NordVPN link to get a similar price plus SO MUCH MORE.
+Like, protecting every device you own, access to 5,000+ servers, and lightning-fast server speeds.

 Turbo VPN does offer a seven-day free trial, meaning you can get your money back, but you have to remember to cancel it or they will automatically charge you when it’s up.